riceissa/issarice.com/wiki/vim.md

 - `:only` after `:sp` or `:vsp`
 - Editing with Vim under sudo or su: use `vim -X` to disable X so that there are no strange "No protocol specified" or grabled text/reordered lines.
 - Visual selection followed by `:'<,'>normal.` is really powerful (see *Practical Vim*).
+- Also see this enlightening quote by Drew Neil in *Practical Vim*:

+    > The start and end of the last visual selection are both recorded
+    > automatically as marks, so we might even consider Visual mode to be a
+    > fancy interface to the underlying marks feature.

 # Moving in long lines